jmarckel/get-er-done/README.md

 GetErDone SPA<a href="#geterdone-spa" class="headerlink" title="Permalink to this headline">¶</a>
 -------------------------------------------------------------------------------------------------

 **GetErDone-SPA** is a JavaScript based single page application that allows authenticated users to interact with a list of assigned tasks.
-These tasks may be assigned by the GetErDone-webapp or created on their own.
+These tasks may be assigned by the GetErDone-WebApp or created on their own.
 Once a user has completed a task, they may mark it done in the application.

 In order to use this application for the first time, you will need to create a user.
 To create a new user, use the ‘Sign Up’ tab on the login screen, and enter an email address.
 To create multiple accounts, enter an email address where the username is split with the plus (‘+’) sign.